 Responding to Chargebacks

 Chargebacks, also known as disputes, can be a frustrating and challenging experience.
 A chargeback occurs when a customer files a dispute over a charge with their credit card company or bank.
-After this dispute is filed, you will receive a notification of the chargeback.
+If you use Paytronix Payments, you will receive a notification of the chargeback from our system after the dispute is filed by the customer.

 You have several options to respond to a chargeback: